Shuttle/shuttle-core/shuttle-core-serialization.md

 void AddSerializerType(Type root, Type contained);
 ```

-Specify the `contained` tpe that is used within te `root` type somewhere.
+Specify the `contained` type that is used within the `root` type somewhere.